mvolkmann/blog/src/quotes.md

 ---
+eleventyNavigation:
+  key: Quotes
 css: '/blog/assets/quotes.css'
-title: Quotes
-layout: top-layout.njk
+layout: topic-layout.njk
 ---

-## Quotes

 "I hope that I may always desire more than I can accomplish." - Michelangelo